 The addition of a swimming pool could see your personal liability coverage increase.
 In the eyes of an insurer with a new pool comes a new set of opportunities for someone to injure themselves on your property.
-Furthermore, the insurer may also require you to shell out for locked fence around the pool, to deter anyone from entering the area.
+Furthermore, the insurer may also require you to shell out for a locked fence around the pool, to deter anyone from entering the area.

-Adding an extension to your house could also see a boost to the cost of your insurance.
+Adding an extension to your house could also see a boost in the cost of your insurance.
 Your policy will have to be adjusted to account for the value of the new space, which could anywhere from $100 per square foot or more to your home.

 A new kitchen or bathroom

 If you’ve decided to splurge on that dream kitchen or bathroom, that too could contribute to your premium jumping up.
 When your original policy was laid out, it accounted for your old kitchen- think laminate countertops and generic cabinets.
 So, if you decide to spend a big chunk of money on a custom design kitchen fitted with all the latest interior design magazine “must haves”, then your insurer needs to reassess your policy to cover these additions.
-Chances are, you premium is going to go up because your home is now worth more.
+Chances are, your premium is going to go up because your home is now worth more.

 Investing in a new roof might not be something that you have on the wish list, but it could improve the infrastructure of your house, especially if you live in an old home.
 On average, an updated roof can cut your premiums between 10% and 20%.
-An even bigger discount is up for grabs for homeowners living in hurricane, wind or hail prone zone if the new roof has specialist features such as hurricane straps, waterproofing or top rated shingles.
+An even bigger discount is up for grabs for homeowners living in hurricane, wind or hail prone zones if the new roof has specialist features such as hurricane straps, waterproofing or top rated shingles.

 Upgraded pipes and wiring

-Whether the new pipes and wiring come as part of a seperate renovation job, or you decide to invest in them to upgrade your home, they could see your insurance premium drop.
+Whether the new pipes and wiring come as part of a separate renovation job, or you decide to invest in them to upgrade your home, they could see your insurance premium drop.
 Spending money to install newer electrical and water systems in your home lessens the chance of unexpected breakage, which can save you a real headache further down the line.

-You might have guessed that some home improvements could affect the amount you pay for insurance, but did you know that they can void your policy all together?
+You might have guessed that some home improvements could affect the amount you pay for insurance, but did you know that they can void your policy altogether?
 Certain types of alterations could leave you stranded without any kind of coverage, so it is best to check the small print of your policy or chat with your insurer before embarking on anything.

 If the level of work you are having done requires you to leave your home for the duration of construction, this could render your insurance policy useless.
 Most home insurance plans require that the home is occupied for it to be valid.
-This is because it lowers the chance of potential break ins or damage going unnoticed.
+This is because it lowers the chance of potential break-ins or damage going unnoticed.
 This doesn’t mean that you have to pitch a tent in a construction zone though.
 Most insurers will grant you a vacancy permit upon request, which may cost you a little more money, but also ensures your home remains covered throughout the duration of the renovations.

-In any case, it is vital that you inform your insurance company and are up front with them about any renovation plans you have.
+In any case, it is vital that you inform your insurance company and are upfront with them about any renovation plans you have.
 You never know, their response could surprise you with a few extra dollars in your pocket each month.